-This advanced C++ training is a course on object-oriented (OO) software design with the C++ programming language.
-The focus of the training are the essential OO and C++ software development principles, concepts, idioms, and best practices, which enable programmers to create professional, high-quality code.
-Additionally, the course gives insight into kernel development with C++.
-The course will not address special areas and applications of C++, such as for instance Template Meta Programming (TMP), or the quirks and curiosities of the C++ language.
-It rather teaches guidelines to develop mature, robust, maintainable, and efficient C++ code.
+This intermediate C++ training is a course on software development with the C++ programming language.
+The focus of the training are the essential C++ software development principles, concepts, idioms, and best practices, which enable programmers to create professional, high-quality code.
+The course will give insight into the different aspects of C++ (object-oriented programming, functional programming, generic programming) and will teach guidelines to develop mature, robust, maintainable, and efficient C++ code.

 Since 2020 we provide two types of C++ courses, each offered two times per year: